Mardi Gras in the United States: Pensacola

 The event became unorganized, having "fallen entirely into the hands of individual merry-makers and frolickers who disported themselves as their own wild merriment dictated," but was reorganized by the Clerks Union in 1900.
 They formed the Pensacola Carnival Association with a 12-person committee led by chairman J. I. Johnson.
 Priscus remained the title of the festival's ceremonial king, and Alexander Clement Blount II was named the first King Priscus of the new group.

 Pensacola's first ladies mystic society, the "Pompadour Mystic Society" (the Pompadours), held its first annual Mystic Ball at the Armory Hall on February 19, 1909, crowning Dudley Thornton as King.
 The "Revellers of Ariola", Pensacola's first male mystic society, was organized in 1909 and held its first Tableau Ball at the K of C Hall on January 28, 1910, crowning Miss Cornelia Bass as Queen of Ariola.
 In 1936, the female krewe "Merry Markers" held its first ball in 1936.
 With the exception of the Pompadours, these founding Carnival Season organizations remain active in Pensacola's celebrations to this day.

 In 1954 the Krewe of LaFitte was founded as a parading organization participating in the community wide annual Fiesta of Five Flags celebration; however, it now parades and holds Balls during Fiesta and Mardi Gras seasons.

-The public celebration is currently organized by Pensacola Mardi Gras, Inc.,with krewes parading and/or holding balls during the weekends prior to Fat Tuesday.
+The public celebration is currently organized by Pensacola Mardi Gras, Inc., with krewes parading and/or holding balls during the weekends prior to Fat Tuesday.

-Parades are on Friday night ("Krewe of Lafitte"), Saturday afternoon (the "Grand Parade"),and the "Krewe of Wrecks" parade on Pensacola Beach on Sunday.
+Parades are on Friday night ("Krewe of Lafitte"), Saturday afternoon (the "Grand Parade"), and the "Krewe of Wrecks" parade on Pensacola Beach on Sunday.
 No parades are held on Mardi Gras, itself.
 Many small krewes parade in individual floats or on foot during the Grand and Krewe of Wrecks Parades.

 Older krewes holding Carnival balls but do not parade, include the Rebellaires (1947), Pierrettes, Mystic Maids sand Marionettes.
 Parading krewes include: Mystic Mafia, Krewe of African Kings, Krewe of African Queens, Krewe of Andres de Pez, Krewe of Aphrodite, Krewe of Avant Garde, Krewe of Brewe, Krewe of Hip Huggers, Krewe of Jesters, Mayoki Indians, Krewe of Nauga, Krewe of Seville, Krewe of the Silver Slipper, Krewe of Warriors, Mystic Krewe of Nereids, Krewe du YaYas, Order of Odin and Krewe of Gatsby Girls.

+Mardi Gras parades and celebrations are also celebrated throughout other communities in the Pensacola Bay Area, including Navarre, Milton, and Pensacola Beach.
+These parades are hosted by local krewes.
+For Navarre, Milton, and Pensacola Beach, those krewes are the Krewe of Jesters, Krewe of Airship Pirates, and Krewe of Wrecks, respectively.